ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    The run command for pre-processing utilities (shave, orog, sfc_climo_gen, etc.).
 This can be left blank for smaller domains, in which case the executables will run without MPI.

 ``RUN_CMD_FCST``: (Default: "mpirun -np \${PE_MEMBER01}")
    The run command for the model forecast step.
-This will be appended to the end of the variable definitions file (var_defns.sh)..
+This will be appended to the end of the variable definitions file ("var_defns.sh").

 ``RUN_CMD_POST``: (Default: "mpirun -np 1")
    The run command for post-processing (UPP).
 Can be left blank for smaller domains, in which case UPP will run without MPI.